JohnCorby/ow-vanilla-fix/README.md

 - Fixes a softlock with ship logs and mods with custom facts (like The Outsider).
 - Fixes a hard-to-find visual bug with projection pools.
 - [Fixes an issue where probe would sometimes stretch when anchored to an object](https://github.com/JohnCorby/ow-vanilla-fix/issues/7).
 This isn't a perfect solution, but it is not possible to do it better in unity.
+- Fixes an issue where fog shaders are not updated when the `PlayerFogWarpDetector` is disabled (resulted in permanent fog on screen if you leave Bramble too quickly, ie, by teleporting)